If you're a UK taxpayer it's always worth considering a Cash Isa, even though most people can now get some savings interest tax-free.

 Metro Bank 3 Year Fixed Rate Cash Isa 1.85%

-Open this account online with a minimum deposit of £1.
+Open this account in-branch with a minimum deposit of £1.

 Top five-year Isas